Find Affordable College Courses

 Full Sociology at Fort Hays State University Report

-With a ranking of #9, Winona State University did quite well on this year’s best value schools for sociology students.
+Winona State University came in at #9 in this year’s edition of the Best Value Sociology Schools in the Plains States Region ranking.
 Located in the town of Winona, Winona State is a public college with a moderately-sized student population.

 Winona State undergraduate students pay an average of $16,684 in tuition and fees each year.
 After completing their degree, sociology graduates from Winona State carry an average student debtload of $26,000.